 An Mheitheal Rothar

-One of the ideas suggested was to establish an autonomous space where students could come and repair their bicycles in an environment which encouraged peer to peer learning, civic and environmental responsibility and empowered people in their own abilities.
+One of the ideas suggested was to establish an autonomous space where students could come and repair their bicycles in an environment which encouraged peer-to-peer learning, civic and environmental responsibility and empowered people in their own abilities.
 This simple idea would eventually become An Mheitheal Rothar – and went on to win the University of Galway Students Union Enterprise Award.

 Since their official launch, An Mheitheal Rothar has engaged extensively with their community, running the 'Youth in Action Project' in 2013, and working with the Youth Advocate Programme (YAP), Galway Community Circus, Street Feast Galway, the GRETB (Galway – Roscommon Education and Training Board), the University of Galway University of Sanctuary Program and more.

 After a period of rapid growth from 2018 onwards, An Mheitheal Rothar now includes their bike shop, in which you can get your bike repaired or purchase a recycled bike, and DIY workshops, in which you can learn how to repair your own bike.
-They also run an award winning circular economy initiative called ReCycle Your Cycle.
+They also run an award-winning circular economy initiative called ReCycle Your Cycle.

 Picture by Aengus McMahon